 I can’t believe the Old City’s architecture, mazes of stone streets, arches, the Western Wall — most holy to the Jews.
 The dome of the Rock — 3rd most holy to the Muslims.
 Via del Rosa — most holy to the Christians.
 All within a 2-minute walk of each other, including metal detectors and security.
 The IDF has outposts everywhere here.

 O Jerusalem.
 I will not forget thee.
 36 empires ruled over you, thousands have died for you.

 IT IS YOUR 3000 anniversary this YEAR!
 Happy Birthday.

-This place is 200 meters below sea level, and the humidity is the worst ever.
+Tiberias is 200 meters below sea level next to the Sea of Galilee and the humidity is the worst ever.
 I am grumpy; everyone is rude, everyone talking on cellular phones.
 Smog, trash on the ground, yet this place is holy to the Jews.
 Why do a people fight so hard for a piece of land and then trash it so utterly?
 I ask several people and they don’t seem to even notice the trash floating in the Sea of Galilee.

 “We have too many other things to worry about than pollution.”